& Mrs. Antonia V. Rodriguez

 "Later on, Grandfather decided to sell only spices, seasonings and herbs," said Elsa Sanchez, current La India general manager, secretary / treasurer.
 "By this time he had started to lose his eye sight and eventually became blind, we never knew him when he had sight, it was normal to us, he never stopped working up until his death."

 These wonderful old time flavors have filled a niche in this border city and beyond, enjoying popularity in Houston, Dallas, Austin, Fort Worth, the Rio Grande Valley and in Oklahoma.
-Elsa is planning to create distributition points in areas of the U.S. and abroad, with large pockets of Hispanic customers.
+Elsa is planning to create distribuition points in areas of the U.S. and abroad, with large pockets of Hispanic customers.
 In fact she is now seeking reliable representation from distributors who already have existing routes with major grocery store chains.
 Please call her for information.